Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 #### They communicate with each other over a rostopic with the turtle teleop keynote node publishing the keystrokes on a topic and the turtlesim node subscribing to the same topic to receive the keystrokes
 ####
 #### To visualize their relationship, we can use the rqt graph:
-- Open another terminal and run this command:
+- Open another terminal, source the script, and run this command:
 ####
 ```bash
 source /opt/ros/noetic/setup.bash